OUR FOUNDER STORY

 That’s the crazy, wonderful story of how OMCI became what is underway today.
 Without so much local support, funding and volunteer support it wouldn’t have been possible to turn this idea into something tangible, actively helping new generation artists build their careers and knowledge of the music industry from day one.

 OMCI is a truly diverse organization that is in the process of becoming fully-realized through the hard work and efforts of our consumers, creators and industry members, all working together to achieve a common goal.
 The leadership team is constantly growing into the full framework that was envisioned for successful sustainability.
 I hope you will consider getting involved in some capacity, because everyone who loves music is welcome here, and there’s lots more to be done in the future.
-Plus, I’m off to University in September 2019, so it’s time to have some other folks get as passionately involved as me in making sure OMCI continues to grow in the right directions.
+Plus, I’m currently away at University studying Medical Science, so it’s time to have some other folks get as passionately involved as me in making sure OMCI continues to grow in the right directions.
 We look forward to you joining the team, and the OMCI family!